sonmarcho/sonmarcho.github.io/5-passions.md

 <figcaption>Old town</figcaption>
 </div>

-After a very long break, I recently hopped back on [Blender](https://www.blender.org/) to have a bit of fun.
+I used to do computer graphics when in high-school, and after a very long break, I recently hopped back on [Blender](https://www.blender.org/) to have a bit of fun.

 <div style="text-align: center; margin-top: 15px; margin-bottom: 15px">
 <img src="assets/images/cg-procedural-terrain1.jpg"